Frequently asked questions

 Please don’t delay – failure to make payments might result in your heat being suspended, which could incur additional costs to reconnect your supply.

-for more information on independent support organisations who specialise in helping customers with debt.
+Please visit our Help and Support page for more information on independent support organisations who specialise in helping customers with debt.

 What data do you collect from my meter and what is it used for?